nneowvoincee/discord-music-bot/README.md

 ### 1.0 Download [Python 3.11](https://www.python.org/downloads/).
 (Or later version)

- - And then download and extract the code and then run the following in terminal (virtual environment).
+ - And then clone the repository and then run the following in terminal (virtual environment).
 ```
 pip install -r requirements.txt
 ```